slapxxi/misc/vocabulary/pool.md

   - Staple the invoice to the receipt.
 92. *unacceptable* deplorable
   - They were living the most deplorable conditions.
-93. *untouchable* inalienable
-  - the inalienable right to decide your own future
 96. quite a few *quite a little* *quite a number* *quite a bit*
   - I have quite a few - enough for spare time.
 97. race against time